jlitte7/KingSeat/README.md

 2. Create teams with **+ Team** button
 3. Add players to each team (need at least 2 teams for leagues)
 4. **Quick Testing**: Tap gray **Sample Data** button in header to instantly create 6 teams with 10 players each
+5. **Organize Teams**: Use the filter tabs to view Active, Hidden, or All teams
+6. **Hide/Show Teams**: Tap the eye icon on any team card to toggle visibility (hide inactive teams to keep your list organized)

 #### Creating a League
 1. From Clubhouse, tap **🏆 View Leagues**